open-rmf/rmf_fullstack_installer/provisioning/README.md

 ```
 bash provision-cloud-machine.bash
 ```
+All necessary downloaded tools will be installed to the local root of this git repository.

 ### DNS
 You might want to set up DNS for your EC2 instance to access it over a human-readable URL.
 Here is how you can do so.